stamourv/recipes/jerk-chicken.md

 ## Variants

-* Some recipes add lime juice, or cinnamon, or black pepper, etc.
+* Scotch bonnet peppers would be much more authentic, but they're harder to find, and also MUCH hotter than jalapeños.
 * For a vegetarian version, excellent with portobellos.
 4 per recipe.
   Goes great with halloumi cheese for a bit of extra protein.
+* Some recipes add lime juice, or cinnamon, or black pepper, etc.
+* Could use a different, more flavorful vinegar.
+But with so much other flavors going on, not sure it would be noticeable.

 ## Source